brykayne/Task-Mgr-App/README.md

 If you have any feedback, please leave a comment or find me on LinkedIn!

-To see this app in *action*, see the live app here: [Task Manager App](https://taskmanagertrello.herokuapp.com/).
+- To see this app in *action*, see the live app here: [Task Manager App](https://taskmanagertrello.herokuapp.com/).
-To run this locally, git clone it and navigate to your directory in terminal.
-Then type 'npm run build-run' To see the 600+ lines of (not so clean) code that run this thing, look here [app.js](https://github.com/brykayne/Task-Mgr-App/blob/master/scripts/app.js).
+- To run this locally, git clone it and navigate to your directory in terminal.
+Then type 'npm run build-run'
+- To see the 600+ lines of (not so clean) code that run this thing, look here [app.js](https://github.com/brykayne/Task-Mgr-App/blob/master/scripts/app.js).

 LinkedIn: www.linkedin.com/ln/brykayne
+Facebook: www.fb.me/brykaynecomedy
+Instagram: www.instagram.com/brykayne

 ### Goals of this Project
 - To experiment writing JavaScript in a functional style